enkidevs/curriculum/generative-ai/chatgpt/chatgpt-entertainment/generating-stories.md

 Now, let's see how we can generate stories in different styles.

-Here's an example of a story with less than 200 words that rhyme in Eminems style:
+Here's an example of a story with less than 200 words that rhyme in Eminem style:

 ![eminem-story](https://img.enkipro.com/5984aaf27df3ababaff440319b1c122d.png)